mdrakiburrahman/sgx-pyspark-sql-demo/README.md

 ## Scenario 3: Big Data processing with Spark with Scone running on Confidential AKS clusters

-In this scenario, we leverage Spark with Scone on a Confidential AKS cluster to process larger datasets in a distributed fashion.
+In this scenario, we leverage Spark with Scone on a [Confidential Capable AKS cluster](https://docs.microsoft.com/en-us/azure/confidential-computing/confidential-nodes-aks-get-started) to process larger datasets in a distributed fashion.
 The Dataset we use is the common [NYC Taxi](https://docs.microsoft.com/en-us/azure/open-datasets/dataset-taxi-yellow?tabs=pyspark) Dataset - where we demonstrate a simple Spark Job ([`COUNT *`](https://spark.apache.org/docs/latest/api/python/reference/api/pyspark.sql.DataFrame.count.html)) on 1.5 Billion Rows of Parquet files (50 GB) stored on Azure Blob Storage:

+> Azure Confidential Enclave VM's [DCsv3 and DCdsv3](https://docs.microsoft.com/en-us/azure/virtual-machines/dcv3-series) is in public preview and offers large EPC memeory sizes to help run memory intensive applications like analytics.

 ![Scenario 3](images/Scenario-3.png)